fivetran/dbt_amazon_ads_source/models/docs.md

 One of (broad, exact, or phrase.)
 {% enddocs %}

+{% docs keyword_type %}
+Type of matching for the keyword used in bid.
+One of: BROAD, PHRASE, or EXACT.
+{% enddocs %}

 {% docs last_updated_date %}
 Date of last update to record.
+{% enddocs %}

+{% docs match_type %}
+Type of matching for the keyword used in bid.
+One of: BROAD, PHRASE, or EXACT.
 {% enddocs %}

 {% docs negative_keyword_id %}